kurt-apple/or-else/README.md

 - [ ] complete vs incomplete top performing habits should implicitly be considered 'sampled' too
   - [ ] multiple sample types as string propety or enum of the completion entry model?
     - [ ] tidy up the code
+      - [ ] IDs and other similar values should default to undefined
+        - [ ] make function to set 0 to undefined (go defaults to zero value on undefined)